 For some time, I have been struggling to put a damper on a new novel which was clamouring for my attention, but Sunday, two weeks ago, I gave in.
 Whole scenes were running through my mind demanding to be written.
 So temporarily abandoning Forget Me Not which was nearing completion, I began a new novel with the working title, Stories People Tell (tentative cover above).
 Writing on average a chapter a day, I have now written over 20,000 words and am enthusiastic about the result.

 Annie looked up, startled.
 Nothing ever happened in the East End.
-Yet, there she was, on her way home from school like every other week day, except that today the path across the park was blocked by crash barriers and the grass was packed with a raucous crowd sporting badges, waving blue banners and screaming “Kard, Kard, Kard.”
+She should know.
+It was her home.
+Yet, there she was, standing alone under the awnings of the docklands light railway station only a stone’s throw from her school, intent on returning home after a class outing, except that the only path not blocked by crash barriers led across the park and the football pitch through a raucous crowd sporting badges, waving blue banners, screaming, “Kard, Kard, Kard.”

 Of course, she’d heard of Kard.
 Who hadn’t?
 You couldn’t open a newspaper without his face leering out at you.
 The man had a regular spot on all the talked-of TV chat programmes.
 He reminded her of a stuffed pig.
-A thick set, blundering oaf who constantly cracked jokes, most of which were in bad taste.
+A thick-set, blundering oaf who constantly cracked jokes, most of which were in bad taste, often at the expense of women.
 Some of her friends thought he was a laugh.
 A few found him handsome.
 One even claimed to have met him.
 Her mother called the man a buffoon and was clearly amused.
 Her father said if he was a buffoon, he was a dangerous one.
-Her sociology teacher said Kard hailed the end of history.
-Didn’t he really mean the end of the world? (…)
+Miss Denovic said Kard hailed the end of history.
+Didn’t she mean the end of the world? (…)

-(*) The whole draft is now complete and I have begun editing, The above is from the latest version of the draft.
-Updated: Tuesday February 21st 2017.
+(*) Editing the whole draft is now almost complete, The above is from the latest version of the draft.
+Updated: Friday, December 8th 2017.